kubernetes/kubernetes/docs/design/security_context.md

     * Kernel capabilities like CHOWN and MKNOD are removed from containers

-2. Just like case #1, except that I have more than one application running on the Kubernetes cluster.
+2. Just like case #1, except that I have more than one application running on the LMKTFY cluster.
     * Each application is run in its own namespace to avoid name collisions
     * For each application a different uid and MCS label is used

-3. Kubernetes is used as the base for a PAAS with multiple projects, each project represented by a namespace.
+3. LMKTFY is used as the base for a PAAS with multiple projects, each project represented by a namespace.
     * Each namespace is associated with a range of uids/gids on the node that are mapped to uids/gids on containers using linux user namespaces.